adagio130/note/IELTS/homework/Ｗeek3.md

 Do you prefer to drink coffee or tea?

 What's your favorite scientist subject in school?
+I believe math is the subject that I pay my full passion to.

 Are you the kind of person who love making people laugh?
 Yes, absolutely.
 To be a humorous person is the impression that I'd like to be.